sebastiansulinski/laravel-currency/README.md

 ## Formatting methods

-We have the following methods available on our `Currency` object:
+We have the following methods available on our `Currency` object instance / facade:

 - `decimal($values, $currency = null, $decimal_points = 2)` : gets the value and gives it back in the decimal format.
 - `integer($values, $currency = null)` : gets the value as integer i.e. `20.53` will become `20`, but `2053` will be `2053`.
-- `withPrefix($values, $currency = null, $decimal_points = null)` : gets the value and gives it back with the currency symbol at the beginning.
+- `withSymbol($values, $currency = null, $decimal_points = null)` : gets the value and gives it back with the currency symbol at the beginning.
-- `withPostfix($values, $currency = null, $decimal_points = null)` : gets the value and gives it back with the currency code at the end.
+- `withCode($values, $currency = null, $decimal_points = null)` : gets the value and gives it back with the currency code at the end.
-- `withPrefixAndPostfix($values, $currency = null, $decimal_points = null)` : gets the value and gives it back with the currency symbol and code.
+- `withSymbolAndCode($values, $currency = null, $decimal_points = null)` : gets the value and gives it back with the currency symbol and code.

 Four of the above methods accept 3 arguments (`integer` method only first 2):

 - `$values` : either array as above or a single float / int
-- `$currency` : `null` by default, which is when the currency will be taken from the cookie - otherwise, you can state what currency you'd like to use.
+- `$currency` : currency code - `null` by default, which is when the currency will be taken from the cookie - otherwise, you can state what currency you'd like to use.
 - `$decimal_points` : how many decimal points you'd like it to return the value with.

 ## More methods